lin-stephanie/obsidian-url-display/README.md

 # Obsidian URL Display

-This [Obsidian](https://obsidian.md/) plugin can extract external URLs from the active note and display them in the pane.
+The plugin can extract and display external URLs from the active note in [Obsidian](https://obsidian.md/).

 ![demo](https://github.com/lin-stephanie/obsidian-url-display/blob/main/docs/demo.png)
 ## Features

-- Extract external URLs in the active note and show them in the pane.
+- Extract external URLs in the active note (including [kanban](https://github.com/mgmeyers/obsidian-kanban)) and show them in the pane.
 - Customize the content displayed in the pane through [plugin setting](#settings).
 - Left-click to navigate to the location of the URL in the active note.
 - Middle-click (or click the navigation icon for special case) to open the URL in a new browser tab.